What Are Some Methods Of Asexual Reproduction

 Budding is a form of asexual reproduction in which a new organism develops from an outgrowth or bud on the parent organism.
 This process is common in certain invertebrates, such as hydra and yeast.
 In budding, a small outgrowth appears on the parent's body.
 This bud contains a copy of the parent's DNA and gradually grows into a new individual.
 Once the bud is sufficiently developed, it detaches from the parent and becomes an independent organism.

 In hydra, budding occurs when cells in the outer layer of the body undergo rapid cell division, forming a bud.
 This bud develops tentacles and other structures characteristic of hydra.
 Eventually, the bud detaches and begins its independent life.
 In yeast, budding involves the formation of a small protrusion on the cell surface.
-The nucleus of the parent cell divides, and one copy migrates into the bud.
+Here's the thing — the nucleus of the parent cell divides, and one copy migrates into the bud.
 The bud continues to grow until it separates from the parent cell.

 Fragmentation